SymbioticLab/FedScale/README.md

 FedScale consists of 20+ large-scale, heterogeneous FL datasets covering computer vision (CV), natural language processing (NLP), and miscellaneous tasks.
 Each one is associated with its training, validation, and testing datasets.
 Please go to the `./benchmark/dataset` directory and follow the dataset [README](./benchmark/dataset/README.md) for more details.
+We acknowledge the contributors of these raw datasets.
+Please go to the ./benchmark/dataset directory and follow the dataset README for more details.

 ## FedScale Runtime
 FedScale Runtime is an scalable and extensible deployment as well as evaluation platform to simplify and standardize FL experimental setup and model evaluation.